 Drilon counters martial law statement of SC magistrate

-Senate minority leader Franklin Drilon on Thursday disputed a statement by retired Supreme Court Associate Justice Vicente Mendoza that there is no violation of the Bill of Rights under martial law.
+Senate Minority Leader Franklin Drilon on Thursday disputed a statement by retired Supreme Court Associate Justice Vicente Mendoza that there is no violation of the Bill of Rights under martial law.

 Drilon issued the statement after Justice Mendoza in an Inquirer report called President Rodrigo Duterte’s decision to impose martial law “justified and needed” due to rebellion in Marawi City, which was placed under siege by the Maute group.